FbF/Laravel-Youtube/README.md

 "http://mydomain.com/youtube-upload-example/get-access-token".
 Click "Connect Me" and then approve the app.
 You should then be redirected back to http://mydomain.com/youtube-upload-example/oauth2-callback" which should display your access token.

+Ensure that the Google Account you sign in with already has a YouTube Channel.
+If you have created a new Google Account just for your project, you don't get a YouTube channel automatically, this is an extra step.

 Copy the full access token JSON string into the `'access_token'` key in the `app/config/packages/fbf/laravel-youtube/config.php` file and then click the try upload button.